top of page

 APTV / ELIM

-An ARC Thermal Value (APTV) refers to the maximum incident energy (in calories per centimetre squared) that protective equipment can be exposed to and prevent to onset of a second-degree burns when there is a 50% probability.
+An ARC Thermal Protective Value (APTV) refers to the maximum incident energy (in calories per centimetre squared) that protective equipment can be exposed to and prevent to onset of a second-degree burns where there is a 50% probability.

 bottom of page